Martin Sandbu Keynote Speaker

 Dr. Martin Sandbu is the European Economics Commentator at the Financial Times.
 He writes on a range of international affairs drawing insight from the intersection of economics, politics and ethics.
 He is the writer of the FT’s weekly newsletter ‘Free Lunch’, an email briefing on the main economic issues of the day, and also contributes longer feature pieces for the newspaper.

 Before joining the FT, Martin held various academic and policy advisor roles in economics, political economy and philosophy.
 He spent three years lecturing in ethics and corporate responsibility at the Wharton School at University of Pennsylvania and has advised governments and NGOs on natural resources and economic development.
-Today, he sits as a non-resident Senior Research Fellow at Wharton’s Zicklin Center for Business Ethics Research.
+He is a non-resident Senior Research Fellow at Wharton’s Zicklin Center for Business Ethics Research.

 Martin studied Philosophy, Politics and Economics at Oxford University, before going on to completed a Ph.D. in Political Economy and Government at Harvard University.